navit-gps/navit/CONTRIBUTING.md

 * [programming guidelines](https://wiki.navit-project.org/index.php/Programming_guidelines)
 * [commit message guidelines](https://wiki.navit-project.org/index.php/Commit_guidelines)

-For more information on our developement process, see: https://wiki.navit-project.org/index.php/Development
+For more information on our development process, see: https://wiki.navit-project.org/index.php/Development
 ## Submitting patches

 We are very happy that you like to participate and help the [[team]] to improve Navit :) To make this teamwork a pleasure for all, we will try to guide you trough this process: